Mrs. Hill's Learning Site

 Late Work Policy

 • Major projects may be submitted late only in extreme circumstances if discussed before the due date.
-Otherwise, late work will incur deductions or may not be accepted.
+Otherwise, late work will incur deductions or may not be accepted after two weeks.

-• Late Penalties: 10% deducted per day; formative assignments will not be accepted after one week.
+• Late Penalties: 10% deducted.
+Formative assignments will not be accepted after two weeks.

 Summative Assessment Retake Policy

-• Students may retake a summative assessment once, but must select a new writing prompt or thesis rather than revising the original.
+• Students may retake one summative assessment per semester, but must select a new writing prompt or thesis rather than revising the original.

 • Retakes must be completed within two weeks of receiving the original graded assessment.